reduxframework/redux-framework-4/readme.txt

 == Changelog ==

 = 4.1.21 =
+* Fixed: Fixed connection banner to hide even if JS is broken by jQuery migrate issue (WP 5.5).
 * Fixed: Resolved all remaining legacy extension compatibility issues.
 * Fixed: Custom callback with select field.
 * Fixed: Typography bug when style was hidden.